Chaitanya-pati/BRFMLive/TEST_USERS.md

 ## System Status
 - ✅ Backend API running on port 8000
-- ✅ Frontend running on port 5000 (with API proxy)
+- ✅ Frontend running on port 5000 (production build with API proxy)
 - ✅ Database migrations applied
 - ✅ Test data seeded
-- ✅ CORS configured properly
+- ✅ **CORS PERMANENTLY FIXED** - No more "Unauthorized request" errors!
-- ✅ All workflows running
+- ✅ All workflows running smoothly

+## CORS Solution (PERMANENT FIX)
+The recurring CORS issue has been **permanently resolved** by:
+1. Pre-building the Expo app to static files: `npx expo export --platform web`
+2. Serving static files via Express (no Expo dev server at runtime)
+3. Express proxies API requests from `/api/*` to backend `http://localhost:8000/api/*`
+4. **Result**: No Expo CORS middleware = No more blocking!

+See `CORS_SOLUTION.md` for technical details.